Print

 Instructions

-5. Add a thin layer (about 2 Tablespoons) of neutral-tasting oil to a cast iron pan and let it heat on medium-high.
+4. Add a thin layer (about 2-3 Tablespoons or 2 good swirls) of neutral-tasting oil to a cast iron pan and let it heat on medium-high.

-8. Scoop up about 1.5 Tablespoons of batter into the cast iron pan and gently press so it’s nice and even.
-Let them brown on one side (about 3-5 minutes) and then flip them.
+7. Scoop up about 1.5 Tablespoons of batter into the cast iron pan and gently press so it’s nice and even.
+Let them brown on one side (about 3-5 minutes), then flip them and brown on that side for another 3-5 minutes.

 Notes

-Check out the blog post for photo detail on the entire process.
+Check out the blog post for photo details on the entire process.

 Prep Ahead of time!